christophetd/docker-python-sandbox/README.md

 ## Author

 Any issue?
 Question?
 Concern?
 Feel free to open an issue to talk about it or to send me an email at *christophe at tafani dash dereeper dot me*

+Thank you to:
+- Bassim Matar for initially having hired me to develop this project for [LiAssistant](https://liassistant.li) and allowing me to open-source it
+- Asad from RemoteInterview for some interesting discussions on the subject